SUMMARY

 This is AI generated summarization, which may have errors.
 For context, always refer to the full article.

 MANILA, Philippines – The race is on to attract parties to take on the massive P170.6-billion rehabilitation project of the country’s ailing international airport.
-So far, five potential bidders have already signaled their interest in the Ninoy Aquino International Airport (NAIA).
+So far, eight potential bidders have already signaled their interest in the Ninoy Aquino International Airport (NAIA).

 Each of them must have paid a non-refundable P2.75 million to be considered prospective bidders and be able to access the concession agreement and other documents that provide background information on the project.
 (READ: Bidding for NAIA rehab, privatization begins.
 Here’s what it covers.)